 While certain brands such as London diary, Baskin Robbins, etc., managed to capture a few regional (ice cream) markets where they cater to high-end customers, Amul secured their standing in the overall dairy market.
 Their main target audience was, however, the middle and economic classes.
 The simple reason behind their retention of customers is because of the product pricing, which is discussed next.

 Amul's Low-Cost Pricing Strategy

-The third aspect is product pricing.
+The third aspect of Amul marketing strategies is its product pricing.
 It is one of the best promotional strategies adopted by Amul.
 It opted for a low-cost pricing strategy for products that are consumed regularly.
 This pricing strategy of Amul made it affordable for its target audience.
 Increasing the price of goods proportional to their audience’s increase in income helped them retain their customer base.
 A competitive pricing strategy, such as a one-on-one offer, was adopted for products facing heavy competition.

 One such product line is ice cream.
 As Amul is a co-operative, it aimed to get the best price for the producer as well as the consumer, unlike certain companies that focused only on profit.
 But being an FMCG company surely involved a well-planned production, storage, and distribution network which is expensive.
 Yet Amul sold goods at affordable prices.
 How did they do that?

 A well-planned and executed logistics and supply chain model was incorporated.
 Amul was a three-tier cooperative structure.